Do I Need to Get Baptized?

 “Lord Jesus, thank you for showing me my need to be baptized.
 Lord, I don’t just want to be saved inwardly by receiving Your life.
 I also want to be saved outwardly from Satan and the world that prevent me from following You freely.
 Lord, show me how You would have me complete this important step of being baptized.
 Amen.”

-If you’d like to read more on baptism, we recommend Message 29 from Life-study of Exodus, by Witness Lee, and New Believers Series: Baptism, by Watchman Nee, which you can read free in this online library.
+If you’d like to read more on baptism, we recommend you read message 29 from Life-study of Exodus, by Witness Lee, and New Believers Series: Baptism, by Watchman Nee.
+You can find these books to read for free in this alphabetical listing of the publisher’s online library.